Vigerslev Allé: Notable buildings and residents

 At the beginning of the street, with entrance from Enghavevej, is a former tramway depot.
 It now houses Copenhagen Skatepark and StreetMekka, an indoor skateboarding venue and a centre for street culture.
 Next to it is the entrance to the Vestre Fængsel state prison (Vigerslev Allé 1 D).
 It was built between 1892 and 1895 to design by Ludvig Fenger and Ludvig Claussen.
 To the west of the prison site is the 11-storey hall of residence Otto Mønsteds Kollegium (Rektorparken 1).

 The Copenhagen Hospitality College (No. 18) is the largest school of its kind in the Nordic countries..
 The building is the former headquarters of Aller Media (originally Carl Allers Etablissement A/S).
-It is from 1945–52 and was adapted for its current use by KSH Arkitekter in 2012.
+It is from 1945 to 1952 and was adapted for its current use by KSH Arkitekter in 2012.

-A number of sober apartment blocks in red brick line the north side of the street on both sides of Toftsgårds Plads (Toftegaards Plads 1-5- Lyshøj Allé 1-13- Vigerslev Allé 58-74- Aarestrupsvej 1-7 and 2-6- Overskousvej 1-7 and 2-8).
-They are from 1921–24 and were designed by Rolf Schroeader with Frederik Wagner as executing architect.
+A number of sober apartment blocks in red brick line the north side of the street on both sides of Toftsgårds Plads (Toftegaards Plads 1-5- Lyshøj Allé 1-13- Vigerslev Allé 58-74- Aarestrupsvej 1-7 and 2-6- Overskousvej 1-7 and 2–8).
+They are from 1921 to 1924 and were designed by Rolf Schroeader with Frederik Wagner as executing architect.
 The Vestergaarden housing estate (Vigerslev Allé/Kjeldsgårdsvej/Lyshøjgårdvej), on its south side, is from 1931 designed by Arthur Wittmaack.
 The area between Kærskiftevej, Vigerslev Allé and Vigerslevvej is the site of a development of one-storey row houses from 1939.
 It was designed by Ivar Bentsen in collaboration with Ole Buhl and T. Miland.

 The FLSmidth headquarters (No. 77) is from 1957 and was designed by Palle Suenson.
 The 10 hectare FL Schmidt site on the corner of Vigerslev Allé with Gammel Køge Landevej is under redevelopment into a new neighbourhood known as Valby Maskinfabrik.
 It will consist of approximately 1,000 apartments, 35,000 square metres offices and 5,000 square metres retail space.

 The public primary school Vigerslev Allés Skole is located at No. 108.
 It opened in 1910 and was expanded in 1966.
 To the west of the school, on both sides of Gabersvej, is a development of building society houses known as Lyset ("The Light").
 The just over 100 houses were built in the 1910s at the initiative of employees at Copenhagen's tramways to provide modern and healthy homes outside the dense inner city for the members.

 Solgavehjemmet (No. 117) is a hall of residence for blind students from 1961.
 The buildings were designed by Palle Suenson.